Lens buyer's guide

 Specialty Lenses

-If you are interested in macro photography there are two lenses available at the moment, the Panasonic Leica 45mm f/2.8 1:1 macro lens and the Olympus 60mm f/2.8 1:1 macro lens.
+If you are interested in macro photography there are three lenses available at the moment, the Panasonic Leica 45mm f/2.8 1:1 macro lens, the Olympus 60mm f/2.8 1:1 macro lens, and the Lumix G 30mm f/2.8 1:1 macro lens.
 With a macro reproduction rate of 1:1, you can photograph items down to a size of 17mm x 13mm:

 In my opinion, they can also double as portrait lenses, even though the aperture could have been larger for this application.